 Lead exposure can affect nearly every system in the body.
 Because lead exposure often occurs with no obvious symptoms, it frequently goes unrecognized.
 Learn more about hiring a licensed lead inspector here.

 State law mandates blood lead screening for all “high-risk” children 72 months (6 years) of age and below.
 A “High risk” child is defined as a child that:

-- Lives in, or regularly visits, a house built before 1950.
+- Lives in, or visits, a house or facility built before 1978 with recent, ongoing, or planned renovation/remodeling.
 (This includes a daycare center, preschool, or home of a babysitter or relative.)

 - Lives in or visits a house that has peeling, chipping, dusting, or chalking paint.

 - Has a sibling or playmate who has or did have lead poisoning.

 - Frequently comes in contact with an adult who has a hobby or works with lead.
 Examples are construction, welding, pottery, painting, and casting ammunition.